cocos/cocos-docs/en/advanced-topics/native-plugins/brief.md

 In a few environments without Cocos Creator installed, [NodeJS](https://nodejs.org/en/download/) version 8.0 or higher is required to support plugin configuration parsing.
 You can set the environment variable `PATH`, or specify it by setting the `NODE_EXECUTABLE` variable in `CMakeLists.txt`.

+Or set the environment variable `NODE_EXECUTABLE` to the full path to node.
+Starting with 3.6.2, if CMake still does not locate NodeJS, you can set `NODE_EXECUTABLE` directly in `native/engine/common/localCfg.cmake`.

 ## Example of the plugin's directory structure

 ```